fox-techniques/irene-sankey/README.md

 ## Usage

-The core function in the **Irene-Sankey** package is `traverse_sankey_flow`.
+The core function in the **IRENE-Sankey** package is `traverse_sankey_flow`.
 By passing a pandas DataFrame and selecting string columns in the order of the flow, you can quickly generate a required source-target pair map to generate Sankey diagram.

 ## Contribution